webrtc-rs/apprtc/docs/deployment/README-sfu.rs.md

 Browser <── ICE/DTLS/SRTP over UDP ──> SFU (sfu.rs:3478-3497)
 ```

 V1 remains backward compatible.
-In V2, the first two participants use P2P; a third participant triggers P2P→SFU upgrade.
+In V2, the first two participants use P2P; a third participant triggers a P2P→SFU
-SFU→P2P downgrade is not implemented yet.
+upgrade, and a room that falls back to two participants and stays there for signaling's `--downgrade-dwell` window
+(default 2 seconds) downgrades to direct P2P again, releasing this worker's room and client slots.

 ## DNS and firewall